 Although the scenario we have outlined above is phenomenologically plausible, there are several significant problems with it.
 First of all, the behavior of wind shocks produced by the line-driven instability is not generally as we have described here.
 Such shocks tend to propagate outward at an appreciable fraction of the ambient wind velocity (Owocki et al. 1988; Feldmeier et al. 1997).
 Whereas the scenario we have outlined involves a strong shock that is nearly stationary in the frame of the star, as one would get from running the wind flow into a wall.
-There is, however, no wall.
-It is conceivable that a given shock front forms near r = 1.5R{} and propagates outward, with another shock forming behind it (upstream) at roughly the same radius, so that the ensemble of shocks is close to steady state.
-However, the narrow observed X-ray lines severely limit the velocity of the shock front, as the post-shock velocity in the star's frame must be greater the shock front's velocity.
-Yet the observed lines are consistent with a post-shock flow of, at most, $v = 300 \text{ km s}^{-1}$.
-A related, second, problem with the scenario is that the shocks required to heat the plasma to $T \approx 3$ to 7×10^6 K are relatively strong for a weak wind.
+There is, however, no wall for the wind to run into.
+It is conceivable that a given shock front forms near $r = 1.5 \, \text{R}$ and propagates outward, with another shock forming behind it (upstream) at roughly the same radius, so that the ensemble of shocks is close to steady state.
+However, the narrow observed Xray lines severely limit the velocity of the shock front, as the post-shock velocity in the star's frame must be greater the shock front's velocity.
+Yet the observed lines are consistent with a post-shock flow of only $v = 280 \text{ km s}^{-1}$.
+A related, second, problem with the scenario is that the shocks required to heat the plasma to $T \approx 2.5$ to 6.5×10^6 K are relatively strong for a weak wind.
 Smaller velocity dispersions are seen in statistical analyses of the LDI-induced structure in O star winds (Owocki & Runacres 2002).
 Perhaps the purported wind shocks could be seeded by pulsations at the base of the wind.
 Seeding the instability at the base has been shown to lead to stronger shocks and more x-ray emission (Feldmeier et al. 1997), though the shocks still propagate relatively rapidly away from the star.

 Another problem with this scenario is the very large X-ray production efficiency that is implied.
 Again, this general problem - that early B stars produce a lot of X-rays given their weak winds - has been known for quite some time.
-Quantifying it here, using the outer wind shock scenario presented above, and the mass-loss rate of $\dot{M}\approx 10^{-9}~M{\odot}~yr^{-1}$ implied by this analysis, something like 10 or 20% of the wind material is heated to X-ray emitting temperatures at any given time.
-And since the wind must be nearly completely decelerated when it passes through the shock front, a similar percentage of the available wind kinetic energy would go into heating the wind to $T\gtrsim 10^6$ K. The self-excited LDI typically is much less efficient than this (Feldmeier et al. 1997).
+Quantifying it here, using the outer wind shock scenario presented above, and the mass-loss rate of $\dot{M} \approx 10^{-9}$ $M{\odot} \text{ yr}^{-1}$ implied by this analysis, an appreciable fraction of the wind material is heated to X-ray emitting temperatures at any given time.
+And since the wind must be nearly completely decelerated when it passes through the shock front, a similar fraction of the available wind kinetic energy would go into heating the wind to $T \gtrsim 10^6$ K. The self-excited LDI typically is much less efficient than this (Feldmeier et al. 1997).